-The Company has not commenced business since inception and has incurred net loss of UAH 259,497 (UAH 188,379 for year ended on 31 March 2019) during the year ended 31 March 2020 and has accumulated losses amounting UAH 1448486.
+The Company did not have any operations during the year and has incurred net loss of UAH 348,944 (UAH 259.497 for year ended on 31 March 2020) during the year ended 31 March 2021 and has accumulated losses amounting UAH 1,797,430.
 However, based on the continued support from the Ultimate Holding Company, the financial statements have been prepared on a 'Going Concern' basis.